Best Crypto Options Trading Platforms October 2023

 Buying a call or put options contract gives you the right to buy or sell an underlying asset.
 For most option trades, however, underlying assets such as BTC or ETH rarely change hands.
 Since the value of the option contract itself is equal to the difference between the strike price and the market price of the underlying asset (such as BTC), most traders will just sell their option position to collect their upside.

 For example, if you buy a BTC call option for $1,000 (the option premium) with a strike price of $20,000 and BTC is trading for $25,000 at the expiration date, your call option will have a price (value) of $5,000.
-You can then sell the call option itself and net a profit of $4,000.
+You can then use a crypto options selling platform and net a profit of $4,000.
 This makes trading the options themselves the preferred method due to cost efficiencies when compared with trading the underlying asset.

 It’s important to note that crypto options are different from crypto futures.
 Buying an option gives you the right but not the obligation to buy or sell the underlying asset, while futures require you to buy or sell the asset once you engage in the contract.